Skip to content

 the CPU.

-When optimizing for memory usage, we also want to minimize the number of
+Optimizing for memory usage, we also want to minimize the number of distinct

-When a computer loads some data from the main memory into the CPU cache, it does
+When the CPU loads some data from the main memory into the CPU cache, it does so

-so in blocks of one cache line.
-The cache-line size is 64 bytes on almost all
+in fixed size blocks called cache lines.
+The cache-line size is 64 bytes on

-modern hardware.
-Recent work on hash tables, such as "Swiss tables", are highly
+almost all modern hardware.
+Recent work on hash tables, such as [Swiss

 Required features